Quartermainiacz/quest-submissions/README.md

 Developer experience is useful because being able to find bugs quickly and develop at a faster speed.
 To be able to find a solution would help the whole community grow quickly will only help more developers be involved.

+Chapter 1.5
+Basics of functions, use of concatenation.